josziglimp/NS-scheduler/README.md

   * On the *Settings* sheet set the unit used (mmol/l or mg/dl).
 This affects the value of *BGmultiplier* that can be used to convert BG values to mg/dl used be Nightscout.
   * Copy the code in this git (Update.gs and Heroku-API.gs) to a new Google Script either manually or using this chrome extension.
   * You also need to set the following variables in the script (eg. `APP_ID = 'name of your Heroku app';`):
-    * `data_ss_id`: the [spreadsheet key](https://support.qooqee.com/hc/en-us/articles/360000471814-How-do-I-find-my-Google-Sheet-Key-) of your copy of the template (only the string without https:// etc.).
+    * `data_ss_id`: the [spreadsheet key](https://support.qooqee.com/hc/en-us/articles/360000471814-How-do-I-find-my-Google-Sheet-Key-) of your copy of the template.
     * `HEROKU_API_KEY`: you need to obtain this from...
     * `APP_ID`: name of your Heroku app or its unique id that can be obtained by executing the `getApps()` script function (afterwards see the Logs).